muexxl/ha_addons/batcontrol/README.md

 ## Preconditions:
-You have a PV Installation with a **Fronius inverter** and a battery (e.g. Symo Gen24) You have a **Tibber** contract with hourly electricity pricing
+You have a PV Installation with a **Fronius inverter** and a battery (e.g. Symo Gen24) You have a **Tibber** contract with hourly electricity pricing (You can use this link to get 50€ Bonus if you want to start using Tibber https://invite.tibber.com/x8ci52nj. )

 ## Preparations:
 1. verify the credentials of your inverter for customer or technician user